 From the early 2000’s lawmakers across the globe have introduced legislation that requires businesses and organizations to report data breaches to an appointed data privacy regulator.
 Before that time, it was possible for a company to avoid any embarrassment by ‘keeping schtum’ about a data breach occurrence.

-However, in 2018, a radical shift in privacy laws in North America, Europe and the Asia Pacific region meant that any organization suffering a data breach would be required to inform individuals affected by the breach as soon as possible, and also report the incident to the appropriate regulatory authority.
+However, in 2018, a radical shift in privacy laws in North America, Europe and the Asia Pacific region meant that any organization suffering a data breach, high risk or not, would be required to notify individuals affected by the breach as soon as possible, and also report the incident to the appropriate regulatory authority.

 In Europe, the United Kingdom was quick to adopt the General Data Protection Regulation (GDPR) on 14 April 2016, and became enforceable beginning 25 May 2018.
 As the GDPR is a regulation, not a directive, it is directly binding and applicable, but does provide flexibility for certain aspects of the regulation to be adjusted by individual member states.

 Before the GDPR, the UK already had The Data Protection Act of 1998 – a United Kingdom Act of Parliament designed to protect personal data stored on computers or in an organized paper filing system.
 Now that the UK is no longer part of the EU, the GDPR has been replaced by the UK Data Protection Act 2018 (sometimes known as UK GDPR).